Financial Benchmarking Best Practices for Small Businesses

 Determining the Processes to be Benchmarked

-It makes sense that you start your benchmarking journey by identifying exactly what operations you want to benchmark.
-You’ll be wasting your time and resources, without associating any direction or goals with the areas you want to benchmark.
+It makes sense that you start your financial benchmarking journey by identifying exactly what operations you want to benchmark.
+You’ll be wasting your time and resources without associating any direction or goals with the areas you want to benchmark.

-So, start with asking yourself questions like have organizational and departmental priorities been established?
+So, start by asking yourself questions like: Have organizational and departmental priorities been established?
 What level of change is the organization looking for?
-Does the entire system need to change/improve or just one particular process?
-What are your capacities and limitations in terms of implementing the benchmarking?
+Does the entire system need to change/improve, or just one particular process?
+What are your capacities and limitations in terms of implementing the financial benchmarking?

-Having a clear objective in mind while going into the project is what makes it that much more efficient.
-This way, when it comes to taking more critical measures, you will be better prepared and will make actionable decisions.
+Having a clear objective in mind before starting the project makes it that much more efficient.
+This way, when taking more critical measures, you will be better prepared to make actionable decisions.

 Determining Meaningful Metrics

-While benchmarking, there are endless ways that organizations can use to measure an organization’s performance.
-Not just that, but different areas of business use a plethora of metrics to define their performance.
+There are endless ways for organizations to measure their financial performance while benchmarking.
+Different areas of business use a plethora of metrics to define their performance.
 These metrics are also referred to as KPIs or Key Performance Indicators.

 Finding Organizations to Benchmark